Multilingual/English Learners

 1. The ELD staff knows each student well.
 They act as the student’s advocate, monitoring progress and helping in communication with teachers to provide appropriate accommodations in-class assignments and tests.

-2. English/Multilingual learners can receive additional accommodations during state testing (Smarter Balanced assessments or SBAC) such as text-to-text speech, selected word translation, and/or administration by ELL staff in a small group setting.
+2. Multilingual/English learners can receive additional supports during state testing (Smarter Balanced assessments or SBA) such as text-to-text speech, glossary translation (in some languages), and/or administration by ELD staff in a small group setting.

-*Those students who have been in the U.S. schools for less than a year can opt out of taking English language arts section of the SBAC.
+Those students who have been in the U.S. schools for less than a year can opt out of taking English Language Arts assessments of the SBA.

 3. Students in 6-12 grades have the Pass/No Grade option in more than one class.